gmcgoldr/pyteal-utils/pytealutils/abi/README.md

 # bool? get/set bit

 # ufixed<N>x<M>: An N-bit unsigned fixed-point decimal number with precision M, where 8 <= N <= 512, N % 8 = 0, and 0 < M <= 160, which denotes a value v as v / (10^M).
-# address: Used to represent a 32-byte Algorand address.
-This is equivalent to byte[32].
 # <type>[<N>]: A fixed-length array of length N, where N >= 0. type can be any other type.
 # <type>[]: A variable-length array. type can be any other type.
 # (T1,T2,...,TN): A tuple of the types T1, T2, …, TN, N >= 0.

-Dynamic Types are passed directly with no